karavanlarp/karavanlarp.github.io/eng/useful/costume.md

 The Free Lands don’t have as much pigment flowers, so their clothes tend to have more natural tones.
 Patterns are also less common.
 The most important quality is practicality.
 Freelanders like wearing animal skins, fangs and bone jewelry.

 Priests dress similarly to their counterparts in the Empire.
-They also carry a holy symbol on their chest that must be at least 15 x 15 cms in size.
+They also carry a holy symbol on their chest that must be at least 15 x 15 cms in size (more on symbols in the religion categories of both factions).
+The priest colors can also be found in the religion category.

 Armor: both leather and chainmail are widely used.